General concept

 help(my_ipcc.waste.incineration.elementary.msw_to_incin)

-Help on function msw_to_incin in module bonsai_ipcc.waste.waste_generation.elementary:
+Help on function msw_to_incin in module ipcc.waste.waste_generation.elementary:

 msw_to_incin(urb_population, msw_gen_rate, msw_frac_to_incin, msw_type_frac)